RahulTandon1/coop-notes/what did I do/week 1 - getting openqkdnet running.md

 **Reflecting on what this means**
 - So we got 2 nodes to "talk to each other".
 - We got a file transferred between these nodes "somehow"
-- Not sure how thought.
+- Not sure how though.
 - There's something related to an SSL/TLS PSK Hint.
 No clue what that means.
 I think it's something related to fast session-restart.